Performance Optimizations

 - Calculate fees using cached UTXOs

-Code: block.rs
+Code: block/apply.rs

 Implementation